Plastic Waste Management in Chattogram City Corporation Area

 • Health Insurance coverage to CSO and Waste Pickers

-Output-02: CSO’s are formalized and in better Plastic in Plastic Waste Management of Chattogram
+Output-02: Formalization and Advancement of Bhangariwala’s in Plastic Waste Management

 • Youth Meeting (Bi-monthly) for promoting source segregation practices and Youth Journalist Meeting